 Understand how global economies interact with a focus on Asian industrialization, trade and technologies.

-Experience visual arts and art history of China and Japan as well as musical traditions and performing arts of South Asian cultures.
+Experience visual arts and art history of China, Japan and Tibet, as well as musical traditions and performing arts of South Asian cultures.

 Acquire skills in listening, speaking, reading and writing in modern Chinese and Japanese or other approved Asian languages.

 - To major in Asian studies you will complete 60 credits.
-These include two classes in history, one in religious studies, two years of intermediate and advanced language study, a senior thesis sequence and electives.
+These include three classes in the humanities, two years of intermediate and advanced language study, a senior thesis sequence or other advanced coursework, and electives.

 - To minor in Asian studies you will need to complete 24 credit hours.